 Dr. Ruane (Irish) was Director of the Economic and Social Research Institute in Dublin from 2006 to 2015.
 Prior to that she was Professor of Economics at Trinity College Dublin ("TCD"), specialising in international economics and economic development policy.
 At TCD she held various organisational roles, including Bursar from 1991 to 1995, and she was a member of the College's Investment and Pension Fund Committees.
-She has served on several public-sector boards in Ireland, including the National Treasury Management Agency and IDA Ireland and on several EU oversight committees.
-Her current directorships include PIMCO Funds: Global Investors Series plc, PIMCO Specialty Funds Ireland plc, PIMCO Funds Ireland plc, the Manager, PIMCO Select Funds plc and Abbey Theatre Amharclann na Mainistreach.
-She is also a member of the Public Interest Committee of KPMG.
+She has served on several public-sector boards in Ireland, including the National Pension Reserve Fund and IDA Ireland and on several EU governance oversight committees.
+Her current directorships include PIMCO Funds: Global Investors Series plc, PIMCO Specialty Funds Ireland plc, PIMCO Funds Ireland plc, the Manager, PIMCO Select Funds plc and the Abbey Theatre Amharclann na Mainistreach and the Northern Ireland Civil Service Board.
+She is also chair of Ireland's National Competitiveness and Productivity Council.
 She completed her undergraduate studies at University College Dublin and was awarded and MPhil and DPhil in Economics from University of Oxford.